Prelude0324/academic-_pages/_pages/markdown.md

 <h1 style="color: #24367d;">Projects</h1>

-Since I joined Institute of Hydropower and Hydroinformatics at DUT in 2021, I have been deeply involved in research projects regarding reservoir and renewable energy system operation, in which my primary responsibilities involved conducting research on sub-topics, handling and analyzing data, designing graphical user interfaces, and composing reports.
+Since I joined Institute of Hydropower and Hydroinformatics, I have been deeply involved in research projects regarding reservoir and hydropower system operation, in which my primary responsibilities involved conducting research on sub-topics, handling and analyzing data, designing graphical user interfaces, and composing reports.

 After rigorous training in these projects, I have acquired solid theoretical knowledge and practical production experience in the field of water resources system management.
 The following is a list of partial projects: